PLEASE NOTE WE ARE NOT CURRENTLY TAKING ON NEW CLIENTS IN BANTRY*

-We are in the Marino Medical Centre, recently re-located to just 100m from Bantry General Hospital.
+We are situated in the Marino Medical Centre, just 100m from Bantry General Hospital.

 Overall, I would say my experience with the Speech Centre has been one which has encouraged, helped and benefited me greatly.
 The approach is both gentle and affirming, yet has also enabled me to journey much further along the road of control than I would ever have imagined possible.
 I now have more hope, more control and can see that I should not be defined by this speech impediment.